 How to keep track of your cold and follow-up e-mailing?

 Try Pipefy!
-We help companies keep organised and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets and email threads.
+We help companies keep organized and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets, and email threads.

-Pipefy’s Task Management Template was specially developed to help you manage yours and your team’s tasks without breaking a sweat, showing you in an organised and simplified manner what everyone is currently doing, what they have to do, and what is already done.
+Pipefy’s Task Management Template was specially developed to help you manage your and your team’s tasks without breaking a sweat, showing you in an organized and simplified manner what everyone is currently doing, what they have to do, and what is already done.